aberdini/A4BLiP/Resources/metadata.md

   * Making use of local tools for tracking processing documentation, which could include collection management software, physical or digital collection files, version control software and commit notes, or others, as available

   * Provide a note and/or link in the current finding aid that indicates the existence of legacy finding aids, why they were kept, and how to access them.

+<a name="myfootnote31">[31]</a> Drake, “RadTech Meets RadArch;” Dorothy Berry, “Hide and Seek: Organizing Hidden Collections for Umbra Search African American History,” Acid Free 5 (Fall 2017), http://www.laacollective.org/work/hide-and-seek-organizing-hidden-collections-for-umbra-search-african-american-history.

+<a name="myfootnote32">[32]</a> Alexis Antracoli and Katy Rawdon, “What’s in a Name?:  Archives for Black Lives in Philadelphia and the Impact of Names and Name Authorities in Archival Description,” in Ethical Questions in Name Authority Control, ed.
+Jane Sandberg, (Sacramento, Litwin Press, 2019).

+<a name="myfootnote33">[33]</a> Victor M. Rios, Punished: Policing the Lives of Black and Latino Boys (New York: New York University Press, 2011).

+<a name="myfootnote34">[34]</a> The Contribution Terms of Service for A People’s Archive of Police Violence in Cleveland provide an example of a metadata policy that is cognizant of this risk: http://www.archivingpoliceviolence.org/terms.
+For a discussion of the reasoning behind these terms, see: Stacie M. Williams and Jarrett Drake, “Power to the People: Documenting Police Violence in Cleveland,” Journal of Critical Library and Information Studies 1, no. 2 (2017), http://libraryjuicepress.com/journals/index.php/jclis/article/view/33.

+<a name="myfootnote35">[35]</a> Melissa Adler, “The Case for Taxonomic Reparations,” Knowledge Organization 43, no. 8 (2016): 630-640, https://doi.org/10.5771/0943-7444-2016-8-630.

+<a name="myfootnote36">[36]</a> Kelly Bolding, “Reparative Processing: A Case Study in Auditing Legacy Description for Racism,” Midwest Archives Conference, March 24, 2018, https://drive.google.com/open?id=1MhOXx5ZlVjb_8pfvvFquMqLsUUlOHFFMT4js5EP4qnA

+<a name="myfootnote37">[37]</a> Anna B. Loewenthal, “Comparing Representations of Race in Finding Aids Over Time,” Master’s thesis, University of North Carolina at Chapel Hill, 2015, https://doi.org/10.17615/xjty-ya81.

+<a name="myfootnote38">[38]</a> For an example from a postcard collection where African American children were described as “look[ing] on blankly”, see Annie Tang’s presentation slides from “Toward Culturally Competent Archival (Re)Description of Marginalized Histories,” Society of  American Archivists, Washington, DC, August 2018,  https://archives2018.sched.com/event/ESld/101-toward-culturally-competent-archival-redescription-of-marginalized-histories.

+<a name="myfootnote39">[39]</a> Association of Princeton Puerto Rican Alumni Records, Princeton University Archives, Department of Rare Books and Special  Collections, Princeton University Library, https://findingaids.princeton.edu/collections/AC461.

+<a name="myfootnote40">[40]</a> Michelle Caswell, “Teaching to Dismantle White Supremacy in Archives,” The Library Quarterly 87, no. 3 (July 2017): 222-235. https://doi.org/10.1086/692299.
+See also: Emily Drabinski, “Queering the Catalog: Queer Theory and the Politics of Correction,” The  Library Quarterly: Information, Community, Policy 83, no. 2 (April 2013): 94-111, http://www.jstor.org/stable/10.1086/669547.